For our curriculum statement, please click here!

 English teaching and learning involves the four elements of English: Speaking, Listening, Reading and Writing.
 At Cotteridge School we want our children to become:

 - Confident speakers in a variety of situations;

 - Readers who enjoy all sorts of stories, poetry, plays and information;

 - Writers who have the skills to write for different purposes.

-We link our English lessons to all other areas of the curriculum in order to make the learning real and relevant.
-We use the Talk 4 Writing process to embed vocabulary and language features ensuring the children have a high quality framework for their writing.
-Our children have a positive attitude to English and tell us they enjoy their learning.
+Across school, we link our English lessons to other areas of the curriculum in order to make the learning real and relevant.
+We use the Talk 4 Writing process in Key Stage One and Year 3 to embed vocabulary and language features, supporting the children by having a high-quality framework for their own independent writing.
+In Years 4, 5 and 6, children continue to explore a range of high-quality texts and novels, including poetry, which offer a variety of writing opportunities to develop writing for purpose.
+Our children have a positive attitude to English and enjoy writing for a range of audiences.

 At Cotteridge School we value children’s art.
 We encourage them to use their imagination and creativity by exploring and experimenting with a variety of materials such as clay, textiles and paint.
 They develop skills in using and handling different types of tools and techniques.
 We provide them with visual, tactile and sensory experiences to help them communicate what they see, feel and think.

 Our children learn about artists, crafts people and designers both past and present and those from different cultures.
 They learn how to appreciate their own work and the work of others.